LauraU123/halfsib_analysis/README.md

-# Paternal Halfsibling Linkage Analysis tool
+# Halfsib Linkage

+This tool can be used to find common haplotype regions in a dataset of half-siblings and their parents.
+It requires PLINK and Snakemake to run.

+## Inputs

+The input should be in plink-friendly format - .bim, .bed and .fam.

 ![dag.png](https://github.com/LauraU123/halfsib_analysis/blob/parallelized_rules/config/dag.png)

-This tool can be used for finding common haplotypes in paternal halfsiblings.
-Chromosome number of the species of interest should be specified in the config file.
-Other parameters such as variant length and homozygosity parameters can also be specified in the config file.

-Required to run : matplotlib, PLINK, Snakemake

 Required input:
  * plink bim, bam, bed files